Donna Shalala: Civic activities

-Honors
+Honors and awards

 At the University of Miami, Shalala was inducted the Iron Arrow Honor Society, the highest honor bestowed by the University of Miami.
 In 2002, she was inducted into Omicron Delta Kappa.

 On June 19, 2008, Shalala was awarded the Presidential Medal of Freedom by President George W. Bush.
 In 2010, she received the Nelson Mandela Award for Health and Human Rights.
 She was inducted into the National Women's Hall of Fame in Seneca Falls, New York in 2011.
 In 2014, she was recognized by the Harry S Truman Library and Museum with the Harry S Truman Legacy of Leadership Award.
 In 2019, Shalala was announced as one of the members of the inaugural class of the Government Hall of Fame.

 Shalala has been awarded more than 50 honorary degrees.